 Resonate higher with the masses by showcasing you’re a people-centric, sophisticated, top brand on the growth track.
-Have employees talk about you on social, give the audience a glimpse of who you are even before you share a job ad.
-75% of candidates look your brand and if you’re cool, interesting and promising, before applying to you.
+Have employees talk about you on social, and give the audience a glimpse of who you are even before you share a job ad.
+75% of candidates look at your brand and if you’re cool, interesting, and promising, before applying to you.

-After they get in touch with you, your professional and courteous behaviour, respect for their time are important in them making an impression about you.
+After they get in touch with you, your professional and courteous behavior, and respect for their time are important in them making an impression on you.